LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

-# Using Microsoft .NET Core with Tick History REST API
+# Using Microsoft .NET Core with Refinitiv Tick History REST API

 ## About the example

-This example is C# console based application and it was created to demonstrates how to use Microsoft .NET Core SDK version 2.0 with TRTH (Thomson Reuters Tick History) REST API.
+This example is C# console based application and it was created to demonstrates how to use Microsoft .NET Core SDK version 2.0 wit RTH (Refinitiv Tick History) REST API.
 The example also use the REST API with direct HTTPs .
 It can use to retrieve Historical Tick data (Time and Sales data) and End of day data, with an On Demand extraction request.

 ## About the REST API

 Tick History's REST API is a Representational State Transfer (REST)-compliant API that programmatically exposes Tick History functionality on the DataScope Select platform.
 Client applications can be written in most programming languages, such as C#, C++, Visual Basic, Java, Python and Swift.

 There are two options for .NET developer to use the REST API.
-The first option is to use [REST API toolkit](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=8713&type=learning_material_item) and the second one is to communicating directly with the server using HTTPS.
+The first option is to use [REST API toolkit](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/download) and the second one is to communicating directly with the server using HTTPS.
 At the time we are writing this article, using the REST API toolkit has some limitation when user want to deploy .NET application on other platforms such as macOS, Linux and AWS Lambda Cloud environment.
 This is because the toolkit was created with .NET Framework 4.x which support Windows platform only.
 Cloud environment such as AWS Lambda supports only function code in C# using the .NET Core SDK 2.x.
 As a result they are unable to run .NET application which built with the REST API toolkit on other platforms.
 More information about a limitation of the Toolkit will be provided in next topic.
 There are an option for .NET developer to develop an application on cross platform environment, they can develop the application with .NET Core SDK.
 Developers can use .NET Core functionality to communicate directly over HTTPS and it just like working with other programming languages such as Java or Python.

 ### Limitation of REST API Toolkit

 This section describing the issue when using the REST API Toolkit on macOS or Linux.
 At the time we write this article, we understand that the Toolkit has the following limitation.

 * It supports only Windows Platform because the Toolkit still building with .NET Framework 4.x.

 * It's unable to run on macOS and Linux as it requires some of dependency libraries that available on Windows only.